swarm-game/swarm/README.md

 If you want to contribute, you're most welcome!
 There are *lots* of ways to contribute, regardless of your Haskell background.
-For example, even someone with no Haskell experience whatsoever could still help with *e.g.* game design, playtesting, and level design for challenge mode.
+For example, even someone with no Haskell experience whatsoever could still help with *e.g.* game design, playtesting, and creating challenge scenarios.
 Check out the [CONTRIBUTING](CONTRIBUTING.md) file for more specific information about how to contribute.